Shangani Patrol: Cultural impact, burial and memorial

-The remains of the patrol's members were buried on the battle ground by a Bulawayo trader named James Dawson.
+The remains of the patrol's members were buried on the battle ground by Dawson.
 He travelled to the site and buried what he could under a Mopane tree, into which he carved a cross and the inscription 'To Brave Men'.
 On 14 August 1894, in the ruined city of Great Zimbabwe.
 The Mopane tree at the original site was cut down and is now kept at the Bulwayo Natural History Museum.
 Rhodes later wrote into his will that he wished to have the patrol re-interred alongside him at World's View, in the Matopos Hills, when he died; this was done in 1904, two years after Rhodes's death.
 Also according to Rhodes's wishes, a memorial to the Shangani Patrol was erected at World's View in July 1904, and dedicated by Bishop William Gaul of Mashonaland.
 The monument, called the Shangani Memorial, is an oblong, flat-topped structure, about 33 ft tall and made from granite from a nearby kopje.
 It was designed by Herbert Baker, and based on the Pedestal of Agrippa at the Athens Acropolis.
 Each of the memorial's four sides bears a bronze panel by John Tweed, depicting members of the patrol in relief.
 The main inscription reads, "To Brave Men", with a smaller dedication given beneath: "To the enduring memory of Allan Wilson and his men whose names are hereon inscribed and who fell in fight against the Matabele on the Shangani River on December the 4th.
 1893.
 There was no survivor."